 Our medical groups are following the latest CDC and public agency guidelines and are prepared to identify, isolate and treat patients who seek care at our facility.
 Our staff also has received additional training.

 If you are experiencing respiratory symptoms, please call ahead.
-Please do not go directly to your doctor’s office, urgent care or hospital emergency department without calling first as many people can isolate at home without being evaluated in person (see additional guidance below).
+Please do not go directly to your doctor’s office or hospital emergency department without calling first as many people can isolate at home without being evaluated in person (see additional guidance below).